Contact Us

 How can groupthink emerge over time?

-But, even in a diverse team, LCap research has found an increased risk of groupthink the longer a team of leaders works together.
+However, even in a diverse team, LCap research has found that the longer a team of leaders works together, the greater the risk of groupthink.
 Data shows that over time behaviours coalesce behind dominant voices in the room who exhibit certain behavioural traits; they are low self-monitors, but high on dark triad traits such as psychopathy, narcissism, and Machiavellianism.

 Resilient diversity